webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 7.2.2 Contributor License Agreement (CLA)

-**Not required for consortium members** (covered by consortium agreement)
+Not required for consortium members (covered by consortium agreement).
+May be required for external contributors, non-partner organizations, or individual contributors outside the consortium.

-**May be required for:**
-- External contributors
-- Non-partner organizations
-- Individual contributors outside consortium

 ### 7.3 Patent Rights

 #### 7.3.1 Apache 2.0 Patent Grant

-Apache 2.0 includes patent grant:
-- Contributors grant patent license for their contributions
-- Protects users from patent claims
-- Terminates if user initiates patent litigation
+Apache 2.0 includes a patent grant where contributors license their patents for their contributions, protecting users from patent claims.
+The grant terminates if the user initiates patent litigation.

 #### 7.3.2 Consortium Patent Policy

-Follow consortium agreement regarding:
+Follow consortium agreement regarding patent filing procedures, ownership, licensing, and enforcement.
-- Patent filing procedures
-- Patent ownership
-- Patent licensing
-- Patent enforcement

 ### 7.4 Trademark Rights

 #### 7.4.1 WEBUILD Trademarks

-**Protected:**
-- WEBUILD name and logo
-- Project names and logos
-- Service marks

-**Usage:**
-- Requires permission for commercial use
-- Attribution allowed for factual reference
+WEBUILD name, logo, project names, and service marks are protected.
+Commercial use requires permission.
+Attribution is allowed for factual reference following trademark usage guidelines.
-- Follow trademark usage guidelines

 #### 7.4.2 Third-Party Trademarks

-**Respect third-party trademarks:**
-- Don't use without permission
-- Provide proper attribution
-- Follow trademark guidelines
-- Remove if requested
+Respect third-party trademarks by obtaining permission before use, providing proper attribution, following trademark guidelines, and removing upon request.

 ---